RandomStudio/tether/Tether4.md

 - The `.send` function automatically encodes, and uses generics!
 No need to encode first (and applications must be careful NOT to encode before sending). `.sendRaw` is provided as an alternative if the end-user prefers to encode themselves
 - The EventEmitter class extension business has been removed, so callbacks for receiving messages are handled manually (internally).
 From the end-user perspective, everything looks very much the same, with the exception that `.on("message", cb)` will AUTOMATICALLY DECODE first, and tries to use generics!
 The end-user currently has no direct option to decode messages themselves, any more.

+### "Ownership" of Channels

+Returning to an older concept (pre-version "3" for TS/JS), the end-user can decide whether to manage Channel Sender/Receivers "themselves" (essentially, keep ownership of the Channel instances) or allow the TetherAgent instance to handle this for them.

+Practically, it means that you could create a ChannelReceiver in two ways:

+1. `const sender = agent.getReceiver("numberValues")` : Let TetherAgent own the ChannelReceiver
+2. `const sender = await ChannelReceiver.create(agent, "numberValues")` : Let user/application own the ChannelReceiver

+In the case of (1.), assigning the "same" receiver (by name) will in fact NOT initiate the creation of a new ChannelReceiver or the subscription to the MQTT Broker. `const sender2 = agent.getReceiver("numberValues")` will return the existing, previously-created, ChannelReceiver object.
+This is because the TetherAgent keeps track of a list of ChannelReceivers (and, similarly, ChannelSenders) internally.

+This type of functionality is quite useful in a web application, particularly in frontend frameworks where the "same channel" could be re-used in various places / UI components.
+Also, the order of "creating" and "getting" a particular channel might be complicated to manage in many cases; this way, it doesn't matter in which order this happens.

+This functionality probably makes little sense for a Rust application, by contrast, where ownership needs to be much more explicit, and the end-user developer should be expected to manage the order of creating/mutating/deleting things more carefully.

 ## Rust changes
 Apart from the terminology changes, the following are important to note:
 - `agent.send` used to assume an already-encoded payload, while `.encode_and_send` did auto-encoding.
 Now, `.send` is the auto-encoding version and additional `.send_raw` and `.send_empty` functions are provided.
 It is VERY important that the new `.send` will actually (incorrectly!) accept already-encoded payloads, because `&[u8]` is ALSO `T: Serialize`!
 So applications using the new version must be carefully checked to ensure that things are not (double) encoded before sending!
+It does mean that the end-user application no longer needs to do encoding/decoding themselves.

 The term "OptionsBuilder" suffix has now been replaced with the much simpler "Builder", so we have simply:
 - TetherAgentBuilder